healygi/shop/README.md

 1. I installed Django and the supporting libraries.
 2. I created a new blank Django project and app.
-3. I set my project to use Cloudinary (where my images would be stored) and PostgreSQL (relational database management system).
+3. I set my project to using AWS (where my images would be stored) and ElephantSQL (relational database management system).
 4. Deployment came into difficulty when Heroku stopped offering free accounts and so I had apply for a student gitpod starter pack and export my older projects data to ElephantSQL.
-Luckily I had not deployed my PP5 by this point so I did not have to migrate my files to a new database.
+Luckily I had not yet deployed my PP5 by this point so I did not have to migrate my files to a new database.
 ElephantSQL was all hooked up before I began deployment.
 5. I created an app named 'GymGeeks' and gave it the location - 'Europe.'
 5. By following the steps outlines by Code Institute I added ElephantSQL as my database in the Resources tab of my app - I migrated my older data from Postgres to ElephantSQL.
 6. I copied the DATABASE_URL from my Config Vars and added it to my env.py file to link my new database_url with my Heroku app.
 7. I created my SECRET_KEY in my environ.py file to encrypt session cookies and added this to my Heroku app config vars.
 8. I then imported dj_database_url, os and added my SECRET_KEY and DATABASES to my settings.py file.
 9. I migrated my files.
-10. I created a Cloudinary account to store my images- I linked this URL to my env.py file and my Heroku app config vars.
+10. I created a AWS bucket to store my images/media/static- I linked this URL to my env.py file and my Heroku app config vars.
-11. In my settings.py file I added 'cloudinary_storage' and the cloudinary library to my INSTALLED_APPS.
+11. In my settings.py file I added the required details for AWS to work.
-12. After linking Django to Cloundinary, adding my Templates Directory, creating my three directories - media, static and templates, adding a Procfile (web: gunicorn gymgeeks.wsgi) and adding my heroku app to ALLOWED_HOSTS in my settings.py file- I was then ready to make my first deployment to Heroku.
+12. After linking Django to AWS, adding my Templates Directory, creating my three directories - media, static and templates, adding a Procfile (web: gunicorn gymgeeks.wsgi) and adding my heroku app to ALLOWED_HOSTS in my settings.py file- I was then ready to make my first deployment to Heroku.
 13. In the deployment tab of my app I connected GitHub to my deployment method.
 14. I then connected my app to my GitHub repository and deployed it to my main branch.
 15. I watched the buliding log and when it was complete I selected 'open app' and my app successfully deployed.